medialab/xan/docs/cmd/vocab.md

     - gf: global frequency of the token across corpus
     - df: document frequency of the token
     - df_ratio: proportion of documents containing the token
-    - idf: inverse document frequency of the token
+    - idf: logarithm of the inverse document frequency of the token
     - gfidf: global frequency * idf for the token
-    - pigeonhole: ratio between df and expected df in random distribution
+    - pigeon: ratio between df and expected df in random distribution

 3. doc-level statistics (using the "doc" subcommand):
     - (*doc): columns representing the document (named like the input)